m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Summary

 I am an autodidact developer, having taught myself various new technologies while frequently working with start-ups.
-I love programming and crave to make a difference in the world.
-I believe I can add value to your company in reaching its objectives.
+I love programming and crave to make a difference in the world. <hide>I believe I can add value to your company in reaching its objectives.</hide>

 ## [Work Experience](#work-experience)